Sam Wells (cricketer): Cricket career

 Wells was born at Dunedin in 1984 and was educated at Otago Boys' High School in the city before studying law and politics at Otago University, graduating in 2007.
-He first played for Otago age-group sides during the 2002–03 season and for the Otago 'A' team from 2004–05, before making his debut for the senior provincial side in a November 2007 first-class match against Central Districts, making scores of 15 and five not out on debut.
+He first played for Otago age-group sides during the 2002–03 season and for the Otago 'A' team from 2004 to 2005, before making his debut for the senior provincial side in a November 2007 first-class match against Central Districts, making scores of 15 and five not out on debut.

 An all-rounder, Wells played predominantly in first-class matches during his early career, making his List A debut in 2008–09 and his Twenty20 debut in 2010–11.
 Two five-wicket hauls in the first two matches of the 2009–10 Plunket Shield season brought him to wider attention, and later in the season he scored his first two centuries.
 He scored 478 first-class runs during the season, finishing with a batting average of 59.75 runs per innings, and took 21 wickets.
 The following season saw his batting average at 40.16 and he attended a New Zealand national team training camp ahead of the 2011–12 season.

 After scoring a rapid 65 runs and taking one wicket for a New Zealand XI in a warm up match against the touring Zimbabweans in January 2012, Wells was a surprise call up to the New Zealand squad for the only Test match of the tour.
 He did not play in the match and was never called up to a full national squad again, although he did play two first-class matches for the New Zealand A team against India A during their tour of New Zealand in September and October 2012.

 In a domestic career that lasted until the end of the 2016–17 season, Wells played 141 matches for Otago.
 In 63 first-class matches, 61 of which were for the provincial side, he scored four centuries and took 115 wickets.
 He also played in 43 List A and 37 Twenty20 matches for Otago.